-The Kingdom Hearts fan reveals how there's always a message about America behind his hyper polygon visuals - and how he already knows he's the best animator out there in his first interview for Digital Arts.
+The Kingdom Hearts fan reveals how there's always a message about America behind his hyper polygon visuals - and how he already knows he's the best animator out there.

 Welcome to Pictoplasma, character design festival.

 Your mission is to impress audiences with your art work - and survive an interview with UK art and design website 'Digital Arts.'

 Mission Uno - select a character from the character art world.
 Options are:

 - Julian Glander, 28, a Blender-loving 3D artist who's recently worked with AI for his own video game.

 - Jeron Braxton, 24, a Blender-loving 3D artist who mixes political subtexts, dance beats and Playstation aesthetics in one hyper-stimulative package.He has also made his own video game called 'Pornstopper', which revolves around a flying wolf boss who has to get his workers to stop ogling porn on their computer and-